 All students who have had high school or non-academic experience with a foreign language and who wish to enroll in courses in this language at Graceland must take the Language Placement Examination.
 It is given on campus during orientation.
 Examinations are presently offered for Spanish.
 The results of the examination will determine the placement of students in the proper language course level: beginning, intermediate, or advanced.
-Those students who place in the intermediate or higher classes will have met the equivalent of the foreign language requirement listed under the general education goal 7.
+Those students who place in the intermediate or higher classes will have met Goal 4 for general education.